harshit-cc/2.9-react-axios/lesson-old.md

 ```

-Add the new component, modify the apiPOST handler to add the new product and send it from `App.js` via props:
+Add the new component and send the apiPOST handler from `App.js` via props:

 ```js
 import AddForm from './components/AddForm';